hhanmk/hhanmk.github.io/index.md

 * * *

 #### Recent News
 - (May.
+2026) Invited to be a PC member of Eurocrypt 2027.
+- (May.
 2026) A paper was accepted at [DNA32](https://dna32.sciencesconf.org/).
 - (Mar.
 2026) The quantum design paper was accepted as PRL.
 - (Mar.
 2026) The new hybrid attack was accepted at DCC.